DAY 1 KUTAISI – GORI – TBILISI

 DAY 4 YEREVAN – KHOR VIRAP – ECHMIADZIN – ZVARTNOTS – YEREVAN

 Breakfast.
 Drive to the Khor Virap Monastery, where the Mt.
 Ararat reveals its breathtaking size and splendor.
 Khor Virap is one of the most popular destinations in Armenia, primarily because it is where the St. Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned here for 13 years.

 Drive to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
-Visit the church of St. Hripsime (UNESCO World Heritage Sites).
+Visit the churches of St. Hripsime and St. Gayane (UNESCO World Heritage Sites).
 Visit the Main Cathedral of Echmiadzin, the oldest state-built church in the world, having been built by St. Gregory the Illuminator in 303 AD (UNESCO World Heritage Site).
-Attend the colorful service of the Holy Liturgy on Sundays, which attracts a numerous visitors and pilgrims from around the world.
+Visit the Echmiadzin Cathedral's Museum, where amongst other relics, you can see the Holy Spear, with which Jesus Christ was pierced on the cross.

 Return to Yerevan.
 Take a tour of the "Ararat" Brandy Factory, featuring degustation of the two types of the world renowned Armenian brandy.
 Stop at the popular fruit market "Shouka" to buy traditional sweets and dry fruits.
 Overnight in Yerevan.